thuyduongcoding/repo-chatbot/README.md

 ### 1. Chunking

-As code and non-code files (documentation…) has every different architecture, separate splitter is required for each file type.
+Given the varying architectures of code and non-code files (such as documentation), distinct splitters are required for each file type:

 - **Non-code files: `SentenceSplitter`** to chunk the documents
 - **Code files:**